About Us

 THE ADVISORY BOARD

-The Alabama Prodcutivity Center Advisory Board is made of industry, government, and economic development leaders in Alabama that provide guidance to APC to help them better serve clients in the business and industry sector.
+The Alabama Productivity Center Advisory Board is made of industry, government, and economic development leaders in Alabama that provide guidance to APC to help them better serve clients in the business and industry sector.

 MEET THE BOARD

-Dean Kay Palan
+Kay Palan

 Dean, Culverhouse College of Business